tushar0907/tushar0907/README.md

 ## Hello friends. 🚀

-I am Tushar Kumar, an 18 year old tech freak.
+I am Tushar Kumar, an 19 year old tech freak.
 Below is an overview of what you'll find on my GitHub

 ### 🤓 Current plans and projects I am working on:

-- Web Development and e-commerce projects (freelancing)
+- Web Development and Andriod Development
 - Front-end Development (Internship)

 ### 🛠 Programming languages and technologies I play around with: